Crossing Cultures: Adjusting to Your New Community

 This is a long list!
 You do not need to suffer from every item on the list in order to experience culture shock.
 Only a few of the items may apply to you -- maybe only a couple of them.
-Of course, if you have a pre-existing condition (such as headaches or upset stomachs), it's a good idea to have it. checked by a physician before deciding that you're experiencing a symptom of culture shock.
+Of course, if you have a pre-existing condition (such as headaches or upset stomachs), it's a good idea to have it checked by a physician before deciding that you're experiencing a symptom of culture shock.

 We cannot guarantee a cure for culture shock there are several things you can do to ease the symptoms.
 Trying several of the following suggestions is probably more effective than trying just one.
 And you may even prevent some of the symptoms of culture shock by following some of these suggestions before you notice any symptoms.

 - Keep active.
 Spend time outside of your room or apartment.
-Observe Americans in their own culture.
+Observe U.S. Americans in their own culture.
 Go to shopping centers, parks, libraries, and sporting events.
 Watch.
 Listen.
 Learn.
-This process increases your knowledge of Americans and makes it easier to understand differences in habits, customs, and social practices.
+This process increases your knowledge of U.S. Americans and makes it easier to understand differences in habits, customs, and social practices.

 - Exercise.
 Find some physical activity that you can enjoy.
 Exercise can be an effective way to lessen worry and depression.
-Many Americans, you will discover, like to be active.
+Many U.S. Americans, you will discover, like to be active.
 They like to run or walk along pathways in the city parks or on the streets.
 They also like organized games.
 At K-State the Chet Peters Recreation Complex and the Natatorium swimming pools are available to students.
 You can find facilities for tennis, handball, racquetball soccer, volleyball, badminton, basketball, martial arts, and aerobic classes.
 Your culture back home may or may not value physical activity very highly, but medical research has shown numerous advantages to a consistent and vigorous exercise program.
-If you decide to become more active, you will want to check with a physician in the Student Health Center before beginning a serious exercise schedule.
+If you decide to become more active, you will want to check with a physician in the Lafene Student Health Center before beginning a serious exercise schedule.

 - Work on your English.
 One of the most important steps you can take to ease your adjustment is to improve your English.
-It is much easier to learn the details of American culture when you know how the language is used.
+It is much easier to learn the details of U.S. culture when you know how the language is used.
 Listen for unusual or new phrases.
 Ask about "slang" terms you don't understand.
-Most Americans will gladly explain words or terms that sound new to you.
+Most people will gladly explain words or terms that sound new to you.
 So don't be afraid to ask questions when you don't understand.

 - Remember your family.
 If you've brought your spouse or family with you, remember that they will be experiencing culture shock as well.
 They, too, will be making difficult adjustments.
 It will help their transition if you can encourage them to take many of the same steps you might be taking -- keeping active, making friends, reading, exercising, and attending various activities and events in the Manhattan area.
 Depending on your schedule and budget, you may want to consider taking them on longer excursions to Topeka or Kansas City, or to outdoor recreation areas near Manhattan.